Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Background

-A typical HSS combines fast storage devices with lower capacities (i.e., high-end device in \fig{\ref{fig:HSS-background}}) and slower storage devices with larger capacities (i.e., mid-range and low-end devices in \fig{\ref{fig:HSS-background}}).
+\head{HSS Management Layer} The HSS management layer, typically implemented in the host OS kernel space, is conceptually similar to the Linux \emph{md}~\cite{mdlinux} subsystem, which provides software RAID (RAID 0)~\cite{chen1994raid, patterson1988case, schulze1989reliable} across multiple devices.
+Unlike RAID, which places data across storage devices using fixed striping policies and does not perform runtime migration, the HSS management layer dynamically performs both data placement and migration.

-\head{HSS Management Layer} The HSS management layer has three key functions.
-First, it (1) provides a unified flat virtual address space for the applications to store data across all HSS devices, (2) maps a virtual address to a logical block address (LBA) in one of the underlying storage devices, and (3) translates application I/O requests to the devices using NVMe~\cite{nvme} or SATA~\cite{sata} protocols.
-The HSS management layer is similar to the \emph{md}~\cite{mdlinux} feature in Linux, which provides software RAID functionality (RAID 0) when multiple storage devices are present.
-Second, it (1) places data (i.e., data placement) in the best-fit storage device for each incoming I/O request, and (2) rearranges data (i.e., data migration) across storage devices.
-Prior works (e.g.,~\cite{singh2022sibyl, matsui2017design, ren2019archivist}) demonstrate that data-placement and migration policies have a significant impact on HSS performance.
-Third, the HSS management layer stores the following metadata in the host DRAM: (1) virtual address to LBA mapping, (2) I/O request characteristics (e.g., request type, request size), and (3) storage device characteristics (e.g., device capacities and their current utilization).
-The HSS management layer is typically implemented in the kernel space of the host OS.
+The HSS management layer performs three key functions.
+First, it (i) exposes a unified flat \camii{virtual address space~\circled{8}} to applications/\camii{file system}~\circled{9}, allowing data access without exposing the underlying device heterogeneity, (ii) maps virtual addresses to device-specific logical block addresses (LBAs), and (iii) translates read/write operations from the applications to NVMe~\cite{nvme} or SATA~\cite{sata} I/O requests.
+Second, it performs two performance-critical tasks: (1) placing incoming I/O request data (i.e., data placement~\circled{3}) in the best-fit storage device, and (2) reorganizing previously-placed data (i.e., data migration~\circled{4}) across devices to sustain high performance over time.
+Third, to perform data placement and migration, it maintains metadata in the host DRAM, which includes virtual address to device-specific LBA mapping, I/O request \camii{characteristics} (e.g., request type, request size), and storage device characteristics (e.g., device capacities and current utilization).